-Stubblefield was born and raised in Pasadena, California (and now lives about 30 miles north of Los Angeles).
+Jim Stubblefield was born and raised in Pasadena, California.
 He started taking acoustic guitar lessons when he was eight-years-old and especially enjoyed playing songs by The Beatles.
 In high school he became enamored with British progressive rock bands such as Yes and Genesis, and heavy metal groups (Iron Maiden, Judas Priest), and at 17 started playing electric guitar.
 But Stubblefield also enjoyed the jazz-fusion stylings of guitarists such as Al Di Meola (“His blending of world-fusion and Latin-rock with improvisation was a huge influence”), John McLaughlin and Pat Metheny.

 While attending the University of Redlands in Southern California, where he earned BA Degrees in both English and History, he played in a rock band that performed the hits of that era (INXS, U2, Duran Duran, The Cure).
 In addition, Stubblefield took music classes and jazz guitar lessons.
 After college he worked at the popular television show Entertainment Tonight for a year in the research department, but was pulled back to music.
-He took an intensive one-year program at the Musicians Institute in Hollywood where Al Di Meola gave a Masters Class.
-“That’s when I knew I wanted to pursue a career in music.”
+He quit his job, took an intensive one-year program at the Musicians Institute in Hollywood while interning at a record label and assistant engineering at a recording studio.

 In late 1999 Stubblefield co-founded the Latin guitar oriented world music group Incendio with bassist Liza Carbe and guitarist Jean-Pierre Durand.
 They soon became a best-selling recording act, a popular concert attraction, and a group whose albums hit the Billboard, NAV and CMJ charts.